-Representational State Transfer (REST) is a simple stateless architecture that essentially uses existing web technology and protocols, essentially Hypertext Transfer Protocol (HTTP).
+Representational State Transfer (REST) is a simple stateless architecture that uses existing web technology and protocols, essentially Hypertext Transfer Protocol (HTTP).

 The RESTful interface focuses on the components’ roles and resources, and ignores their internal implementation details.
-The RESTful API is a server-client model.
-Therefore, the requests are sent to a server that is component-aware, therefore masking the intricate details from the users.
+The RESTful API is a client/server model.
+Therefore, the requests are sent to a server that is component-aware, which masks the intricate details from the users.

 Table of contents